openharmony/docs/en/application-dev/ui/ui-ts-building-category-grid-layout.md

    }
    ```

 4. In the upper right corner of the page, create an icon for switching between the list and grid layouts.
 Set the stack alignment mode to **TopEnd**, top-bottom alignment.
-Create an image component, and set the click event, that is, negation of showList.
+Create an image component, and set the click event, that is, negation of **showList**.

    ```ts
    @Entry
    @Component